 Lower monthly repayments

-As part of the debt review process, we’ll be in touch with all your creditors to renegotiate lower monthly repayment amounts.
+As part of the debt review process, your debt counsellor, like Debt Rescue, will be in touch with all your creditors to renegotiate lower monthly repayment amounts.

 This ensures that you can afford all your monthly debt repayments and your monthly living expenses.